Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 In fact, public blockchains permanently store all the information of the transactions that happen on their network in a public ledger.
 It lets anyone in the world easily access and collect the information of any transaction ever.
 There's a very strong argument to be made whether they are just as bad as private databases, or even worse.

 That's not the case with Particl.
-Instead of using a public blockchain, it uses a private blockchain that **lets you to keep your data confidential and anonymous**.
+Instead of using a public blockchain, it uses a private blockchain that lets you to keep your data confidential and anonymous.

 When using the marketplace, none of your transaction information is stored in any meaningful way.
 Sure, it still ends up on the blockchain so it can be validated, but what can be seen by anyone else is as good as gibberish.

 It's still possible to make public transactions on Particl, but not when using the marketplace.
-To learn more about the different types of balances and transactions on Particl, head over to the :doc:`PART Cryptocurrency <../in-depth/indepth_part_coin>` in-depth guide.
+To learn more about the different types of balances and transactions on Particl, head over to the :ref:`Currency (PART) Explained` in-depth guide.

 Network Identity
 ^^^^^^^^^^^^^^^^